bclins/bclins.github.io/fall25/math243/notes.md

     c. $y' = (x^2+x)(y^2+y)$
     d. $x \dfrac{dy}{dx} + y \dfrac{dy}{dx} = x$

-Here is a [slope field grapher tool](https://people.hsc.edu/faculty-staff/blins/classes/fall23/math142/SlopeFields.html) that I made a few years ago.
 We finished with this example:

 4. **Newton's Law of Cooling.** The temperature of a small object changes at a rate proportional to the difference between the object's temperature and its surroundings.